Duality Preserving Gray Maps for Codes over Rings

 Other than in \cite{alfaro_2015}, where a criterion is given to find a basis for $\F_q[x]/(x^t)$ that maps self-dual codes over $\F_q[x]/(x^t)$ to self-dual codes over $\F_q$, the authors are unaware of general methods for finding duality preserving maps.
 The methods herein are much more general than that in \cite{alfaro_2015}.
 It is shown here that the criteria for an $\F_q$-basis for $\F_q[x]/(x^t)$ to preserve duality given in \cite{alfaro_2015} is equivalent to the basis being symmetric (see Proposition \ref{prop_alf}).

-Given a ring $A$ and a subring $R$ for which one has a duality preserving map as described along with a method for finding self-dual codes over $A$ (\cite{boucher_2008,gaborit_2006}), ultimately one can find self-dual codes over $R$.
-In order to illustrate the use of duality preserving maps in this fashion, we will discuss codes over a ring $A$ for which the dual of a code (and therefore self-dual codes) can be constructed algebraically.
-The class of codes under consideration are the well known skew-cyclic codes over $A$ which are left ideals of $A[X;\theta]/(X^n-1)$.
-Here $A[X;\theta]$ is the skew polynomial ring where $\theta$ is an automorphism of $A$.
-These codes have the property that if $(a_0,\ldots, a_{n-2},a_{n-1})$ is in a code $C$ then $(\theta(a_{n-1}),\theta(a_0),\ldots, \theta(a_{n-2}))$ is in $C$.
-Notice that if $\theta$ is the identity, these codes are simply the classical cyclic codes over $A$.
-In many cases the ring $A[X;\theta]$ is not a unique factorization domain, which leads to many different skew-cyclic codes and self-dual skew-cyclic codes.

 The paper is organized as follows: Section \ref{sect_prelim} contains preliminaries and definitions needed throughout the rest of the paper.
 Section \ref{sect_duality} lays out the two methods for finding duality preserving bases.
-In Section \ref{sect_codes}, skew polynomial rings and skew cyclic codes are defined and a few illustrative examples are given.
-Finally, in Section \ref{sect_selfdualcodes}, many self-dual skew cyclic codes are found along with the parameters of their images under a duality preserving map.
+In section \ref{sect_examples} we study the behavior of self-dual cyclic codes under duality preserving Gray maps and show that some Gray maps are better than others in terms of hamming distance for this family of codes.